 Because metals are susceptible to natural phenomena such as corrosion, a thin layer of non-corrosive metals over the corrosive one can extend the life of metals and appliances.
 Non-corrosive metals like copper, chromium, and nickel are commonly used to coat corrosive metals like steel and iron these days.

-Electroplating in the Conduction of electricity
+Electroplating in the Conduction of Electricity

 Good conductors of electricity, such as gold and silver, are employed in integrated circuits used in computers, cell phones, and other electronic devices.
-However, due to the expensive cost of these metals, a little amount of these costly high-quality metals can be coated as a thin layer over other metals to aid in electrical conduction.
+However, due to the expensive cost of these metals, a small amount of these costly high-quality metals can be coated as a thin layer over other metals to aid in electrical conduction.

 Electroplating To Reduce Friction